 All participants prioritize the issues together (in a negotiated way) and agree on possible solutions.

 It is important to establish a “conducive environment” for the service users/community to provide feedback to service providers and negotiate agreements on how to improve the services together with relevant stakeholders.

 However, it is not guaranteed that service providers/government officials will be receptive to the problems identified by ‘common’ people and their suggestions for change.
 Some strategies for mitigating this problem are: highlighting both strengths and weaknesses emerging from Score Card findings; preparing adequately and facilitate effectively to ensure that interface meetings are rather constructive than confrontational; and focussing not only on problems but also on solutions and proposals.

-Service providers at local level do not always have the capacity or leverage to make decisions or implement change.
-It is therefore important that senior officials and decision makers are also involved in the feedback loop and interface.
+Service providers at the local level do not always have the capacity or leverage to make decisions or implement change.
+It is therefore important that senior officials and decision-makers are also involved in the feedback loop and interface.

 Phase 5: Implement and Monitor the Action Plan

 A Score Card process does not stop after generating scores!
 The next steps are:

 Compile a report on the Score Card process including a joint action plan.

 Use the outcomes and action plan to inform and influence any current plans related to the delivery of the concerned services, for instance, the planning process of the district implementation plan and budgeting process.

 Disseminate results through the media and communities.